 Palette mode

 In VVC, the palette mode is used for screen content coding in all of the chroma formats supported in a 4:4:4 profile (that is, 4:4:4, 4:2:0, 4:2:2 and monochrome).
-When palette mode is enabled, a flag is transmitted at the CU level if the CU size is smaller than or equal to 64x64 indicating whether palette mode is used.A palette coded coding unit (CU) is treated as a prediction mode other than intra prediction, inter prediction, and intra block copy (IBC) mode.
+When palette mode is enabled, a flag is transmitted at the CU level if the CU size is smaller than or equal to 64x64, and the amount of samples in the CU is greater than 16 to indicate whether palette mode is used.
+Considering that applying palette mode on small CUs introduces insignificant coding gain and brings extra complexity on the small blocks, palette mode is disabled for CU that are smaller than or equal to 16 samples.
+A palette coded coding unit (CU) is treated as a prediction mode other than intra prediction, inter prediction, and intra block copy (IBC) mode.

 If the palette mode is utilized, the sample values in the CU are represented by a set of representative colour values.
 The set is referred to as the palette.
 For positions with sample values close to the palette colours, the palette indices are signalled.
 It is also possible to specify a sample that is outside the palette by signalling an escape symbol.
 For samples within the CU that are coded using the escape symbol, their component values are signalled directly using (possibly) quantized component values.
 This is illustrated in Figure 59.
+The quantized escape symbol is binarized with fifth order Exp-Golomb binarization process (EG5).